What type of film do you process?

 35mm Color and BW Negative, 16mm Ultra-16mm and Super 16mm Color and Black and white negative, 16mm Black and White Reversal, Super 8mm Black and White Reversal, Super 8mm Color Negative.
 We can also cross process color reversal as negative, and can run bleach bypass processing on color negative films.

 Can you transfer film to digital?

 Yes.
 We will convert the film to a digitized format and record it to your choice choice of digital media.

 How long will it take to process my order?

-A typical turnaround for negative processing with a video transfer or print is 2-3 days.
+A typical turnaround for negative processing with a HD video transfer or 2K scan is 3-5 days Super-8mm films can be 7-14 days.
 Black and White Reversal films are processed daily.
 Color Negative film is processed daily.
 Black and white Negative film is processed twice a week.
-Super 8mm Color negative film is typically developed twice a week.
+Super 8mm Color negative film is typically developed daily.
 Rush orders are available for an additional cost.